General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 or

-Confirmation of residence may not be provided if application for permanent residence is being submitted while having a valid temporary residence permit.
+2) Proof of accommodation is not required if application for permanent residence is being submitted while having a valid temporary residence permit.

 In case registering account in a foreign bank it’s recommended to prepare the document in English since a court translation into Slovak will be needed.
 The exception are certificates issued in Czech.